freeCodeCamp/freeCodeCamp/guide/english/c/operators/index.md

 ? :	                    Conditional Expression.
 If Condition is true ? then value X : otherwise value Y

-## 6. Operator precedence in C
+## 6. Operator precedence and associativity in C
 Operators with the highest precedence appear at the top of the list.
 Within an expression, operators with higher precedence will be evaluated first.
+When two or more operators of the same precedence is present in an expression, then the associativity of the operator tells us the order in which the operators must be evaluated.
+The associativity in the given list is from left to right i.e, operators in the left are evaluated first.

 - Postfix `() [] -> . ++ --`
 - Unary `+ - ! ~ ++ -- (type)* & sizeof`
 - Multiplicative `* / %`